ap-unil-2025/ada-course-materials/docs/weekly-materials.md

       if (!weekDate) return;

+      weekDate.setHours(0, 0, 0, 0);

-      // If the week is in the future (including holidays), disable it if (weekDate > today) {
+      // If the week is in the future (not started yet), disable it
+      // Week is available on or after its start date if (weekDate > today) {
         item.classList.add('disabled');
         item.style.pointerEvents = 'none';